intuitem/ciso-assistant-community/k8s/mira-cluster-controller/README.md

 sts.mira-cluster-controller.yaml           | StatefulSet for the controller
 cm.mira-cluster-controller-config-dev.yaml | Parameters for the controller

+A loadbalancer is also required.
+Its setup depends on the cloud provider.
+For Scaleway, please have a look to the corresponding readme file.

 ## Environment variables

 Environment variables come from the "mira-cluster-controller-config" configmap.